GoogleCloudPlatform/java-docs-samples/auth/src/main/java/com/google/cloud/auth/samples/customcredentials/okta/README.md

 mvn dependency:build-classpath -Dmdep.outputFile=cp.txt
 ```

-Now, run the application, providing the generated classpath.
+Now, run the application, providing the generated classpath:
 ```bash
 java -cp "target/auth-1.0.jar:$(cat cp.txt)" com.google.cloud.auth.samples.customcredentials.okta.CustomCredentialSupplierOktaWorkload
 ```

-The script authenticates with Okta to get an OIDC token, exchanges that token for a Google Cloud federated token, and uses it to list metadata for the specified Google Cloud Storage bucket.
+The script will detect the `custom-credentials-okta-secrets.json` file, authenticate with Okta to get an OIDC token, exchange it for a Google Cloud federated token, and retrieve metadata for your GCS bucket.

 ## Testing